gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 110011010101101111100110001011001011110000
 ```
 - `decode`<br>
-We can prove that this encoding is correct by copying it to the clipboard and entering
+You can prove that this encoding is correct by copying it to the clipboard and entering
 `decode`.
 Paste the encoding when prompted for the sequence.
 The program will output the decoded
 sequence.
 ```